sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/sim_plots_1.png)<!-- -->

+We see that the estimated shape parameters in each histogram are normally disrtibuted with a mean value close to the true parameter value of these simulated Poisson-Tweedie distributions.
+It is worth noting the cluster of outliers in the alpha parameter histogram.
 By repeating similar simulations that meet the sample size requirements for each scenario, we obtain the following visual:

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/sim_tables_1.png)<!-- -->